flrd/standardlastprofile/README.md

 The following dataset and functions are implemented:

 - `slp` – Dataset for BDEW standard load profiles in electricity
-- `slp_generate` – Interface to generate a standard load profile, normalized to an annual consumption of 1,000 kWh
+- `slp_generate()` – Interface to generate a standard load profile, normalized to an annual consumption of 1,000 kWh
-- `slp_info` – Information and examples of BDEW standard load profiles
+- `slp_info()` – Retrieve information and examples of BDEW standard load profiles

 ## About the data

 The standardlastprofile package contains one dataset called `slp`.
-In total there are 9,504 observations of 5 variables:
+The data was published in 1999.
+They are based on an analysis of 1,209 load profiles of low-voltage consumers in Germany.[^1] In total there are 9,504 observations of 5 variables:

 - `profile_id`: identifier of standard load profile
 - `period`: one of “summer”, “winter”, “transition”